bunnydeviloper/react-bookshelf/README.md

 The backend API uses a fixed set of cached search results and is limited to a particular set of search terms, which can be found in [SEARCH_TERMS.md](SEARCH_TERMS.md).
 That list of terms are the _only_ terms that will work with the backend, so don't be surprised if your searches for Basket Weaving or Bubble Wrap don't come back with any results.

 ## Contributing
+1. Fork it!
+2. Create your feature branch: `git checkout -b my-new-feature`
+3. Commit your changes: `git commit -m "Add a new awesome feature"`
+4. Push to the branch: `git push origin my-new-feature`
+5. Submit and pull request.
 For details, check out [CONTRIBUTING.md](CONTRIBUTING.md).